 - Gently unscrew the syringe from the vial adapter and dispose of the vial with the adapter still attached.
 Do not touch the syringe tip or the inside of the cap.

-- Leave the vial adapter attached to the vial, as it is needed for attaching a large luer lock syringe.
+- Remove the diluent syringe from the vial adapter by turning it counterclockwise until it is completely detached.
 Do not detach the diluent syringe or the large luer lock syringe until ready to attach the large luer lock syringe to the next vial (with vial adapter attached).